 Ms Parkin has held diverse leadership roles in domestic and global broking and banking, superannuation administration, retail management and education in both the public and private sectors.
 At an executive level, Anne has experience operating in highly regulated businesses including banking with Credit Suisse, UBS, and in Australian superannuation.

-Recently, Ms Parkin was a Non-Executive Director of both Credit Suisse Securities in Malaysia and the Philippines.
+Ms Parkin is Chairman of Eco Fuels Innovations and previously, was a Non-Executive Director of both Credit Suisse Securities in Malaysia and the Philippines.
 As an Executive Director, she was a member of the Hong Kong Control Committee responsible for oversight of operational risk for Credit Suisse Hong Kong and its affiliates, while as Operations Executive, she was accountable for operational matters with local regulators including the Hong Kong Monetary Authority and Hong Kong Securities & Futures Commission.

 In recognition of her expertise in the Asia-Pacific, Ms Parkin was invited to participate in the Asia Securities Industry & Financial Markets Association (ASIFMA).

-She has held senior executive roles with Suncorp Group Limited (1997-2014), including Executive Director, Suncorp Group subsidiary entities (2009-2014).
-She has also held positions on a number of Boards and committees including Qld Department of Local Government, Community Recovery and Resilience, CS Energy Limited and Tarong Energy Corporation Limited.
+She held senior executive roles with Suncorp Group Limited from 1997 to 2014, including Executive Director, Suncorp Group subsidiary entities from 2009 to 2014.
+She has also held positions on a number of Boards and committees including Queensland Department of Local Government, Community Recovery and Resilience, CS Energy Limited and Tarong Energy Corporation Limited.

-Mr Stening is a Non-Executive Director of FIIG Securities Limited (and related Companies) and OZFish Unlimited Limited.
+Mr Stening is the Managing Director of FIIG Securities Limited (and related companies) and Chairman of OzFish Unlimited.